risc0/risc0/website/api/bonsai/bonsai-on-eth.md

 ## Bonsai Relay

-The Bonsai Relay is a service makes it simpler to integrate RISC Zero into your applications, leveraging the [zk coprocessor] model.
+The Bonsai Relay is a service that simplifies the integration of RISC Zero into your applications, leveraging the [zk coprocessor] model.

 At a high level, here's how it works:

 ![Bonsai ETH Relay overview](/img/bonsai_ethereum.png)

 1. Your application sends a request to run your zkVM guest to the Bonsai Relay.
 You can either:
-    - Send your request on-chain, by calling `requestCallback` on the [`BonsaiRelay` contract].
+    - Send your request [on-chain](#on-chain-requests), by calling `requestCallback` on the [`BonsaiRelay` contract].
-    - Send your request off-chain, by sending a request to the Bonsai Relay REST API.
+    - Send your request [off-chain](#off-chain-requests), by sending a request to the Bonsai Relay REST API.
 2. The Bonsai Relay sends the proof request to the Bonsai proving service.
 3. Bonsai generates a [Groth16 SNARK] proof of the guest execution, and submits the [receipt] to the [`BonsaiRelay` contract].
 4. The [`BonsaiRelay` contract]: